anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 We will add some words on that.
 My [Martine] intuitive thought is, there is nothing speaking against it, but we should be careful to write centralization into the spec.

-## Add Considertaions on Hop-Limit Option
+## Add Considerations on Hop-Limit Option
 > ### [[MoBo-Comment-2][draft-ietf-core-dns-over-coap-17-ballot-mobo]] Lack of operation considerations (*)
 >
 > Other than discovery, the document does not discuss operational considerations that are worth to take into account to ease the deployability of DoC.
 At least, co-existence considerations (when several transport flavors are supported) should be covered (e.g., preference order).
 The following additional points may be considered: